 - Return the pineapple balls to the boat with other fruits like diced watermelon, cantaloupe, honeydew, blueberries, strawberries, & chopped mint.

 Once a pineapple is cut, it doesn’t last long.
-Keep it in the refrigerator in a covered container for up to 3 days.
+Keep it in the refrigerator in a covered container for up to 3 to 4 days.